SalehSulieman/linux-automation-scripts/README.md

 Linux Automation Scripts

+This is a feature branch update for demonstration.

 A collection of Bash scripts that automate common Linux system tasks.
 This project is part of my DevOps learning journey and portfolio.